eLearning

 Part of the oh-so-important ADDIE process is the needs analysis.
 That’s where you determine if the need is training and, if so, what the needs of those to be trained are, including pertinent information about the audience.

 That could determine the gap between what they know now and what they need to know to succeed in their jobs.
-Or it could be determining what their work environment is to decide what the ideal delivery method is.
+It could also involve determining their work environment to decide on the ideal delivery method.

 You can’t expect to train construction workers on a crucial safety protocol via a self-paced course if they don’t have access to a computer.
 Or, perhaps they have a company-provided mobile device, but you decided to create a self-paced course that only works on a desktop computer.